top of page

 -

 Should the community include places of employment?Maybe.
 Maybe not.
 A community certainly needs an economic underpinning to be a great place to live.
 Such could be provided in the community design.
-Or it could located nearby.
+Or it could be located nearby.
 In the latter case a design element could focus on how best residents can flow to and from places of employment and business that are nearby.
 Nearby employment and economic activity may drive the location for a community.
 Those economic centers of activity can be geolocated versus the community on an area map.

 -